cactus911/momentForests/docs/index.md

 2. Java and Stata source code linking the moment forest estimator to Stata.
 This allows for an easy bridge between existing Stata data sets and workflow and the moment forest.
 3. Worked examples of several common estimators, including randomized control trials (RCTs), regression discontinuity designs (RDDs), multiple outcomes, linear regression, and logit models.

-This website is a work in progress but will be updated regularly as we push forward.
+This website is a work in progress but will be updated regularly.

 ### The Paper